Modifications to Accommodate Disabilities

 Subject: Modifications to Accommodate Disabilities in the School Meal Programs

 This Management Bulletin (MB) provides information and policy that supersedes Food and Nutrition Service (FNS) Instruction 783-2, Rev. 2, Meal Substitutions for Medical or Other Special Dietary Reasons for the School Meal Programs.
-The U.S. Department of Agriculture (USDA) has provided updated guidance based on their grouping of the child nutrition programs and the level of accommodation whether for a disability or special dietary needs.
-This MB provides important updates to requirements related to accommodating children with disabilities and only affects school food authorities (SFA) participating in the National School Lunch Program (NSLP), School Breakfast Program (SBP), Special Milk Program, and Fresh Fruit and Vegetable Program.
-This policy memo is available on the USDA FNS School Meals Policy Web page at http://www.fns.usda.gov/school-meals/policy.
+The U.S. Department of Agriculture (USDA) has provided guidance based on their grouping of the child nutrition programs and the level of accommodation whether for a disability or special dietary needs.
+This MB provides requirements related to accommodating children with disabilities for school food authorities (SFA) participating in the National School Lunch Program (NSLP), School Breakfast Program (SBP), Special Milk Program, and Fresh Fruit and Vegetable Program.
+This policy memo is available on the USDA FNS Child Nutrition Programs web page at https://www.fns.usda.gov/cn/modifications-accommodate-disabilities-school-meal-programs.

 Individualized Education Program